The GP Partners covering both sites are now.

 Advanced nurse practitioners are highly experienced and educated members of the care team who are able to diagnose and treat your healthcare needs or refer you to an appropriate specialist if needed.

-Katrina Ferron will continue to work on Monday, Tuesday, Wednesday, Thursday and Friday a
+Katrina Ferron will continue to work on Monday, Tuesday, Wednesday, Thursday and Friday across both sites

-Anne Havard will continue to work Monday, Tuesday and Wednesday at Manor site
+Anne Havard will continue to work Monday, Tuesday and Wednesday across both sites

 Physician associates are medically trained, generalist healthcare professionals, who work alongside doctors and provide medical care as an integral part of the Surgery team.